 - When can I play it?
 It’ll be a while from now, late 2019 or early 2020

 - What can I play it on?
 PlayStation 4

-So far the only glimpse of the game we’ve had is the teaser trailer that was shown alongside the game’s announcement at PlayStation Experience in 2016.
-Despite the fact that the game is early in development, the trailer showed a full (non-gameplay) scene that features both Ellie and Joel.
+The first look at The Last of Us 2 came with its announcement at PlayStation Experience in 2016.
+Despite the fact that the game was early in development, the trailer showed a full (non-gameplay) scene that features both Ellie and Joel.
 You can watch it below:

 What we know so far

 The teasing for The Last of Us 2 continues at Manchester Comic-Con.
 Troy Baker, voice of Joel, has once again been talking about the game and this time he’s said:

 “There is nothing about this game, nor the reveals, that hasn’t been 100% carefully crafted and methodically curated.
 All I can tell you is that as much as you’re clamoring for it, you’re not ready.”

 If that’s true then the careful curation possibly extends to Baker’s excellent hyping here.
 What that tells us is that we’re not going to hear anything about this game’s release date until Sony and Naughty Dog want us to and it could be a little while longer before we do.